Cycle of revenge hangs over Libya's fragile peace

 a fully-fledged national army -- including trained servicemen from the previous regime -- are key to avoiding unrest and protecting oil installations against sabotage.

-"We are building our army, and the revolutionaries will be guarding borders and oil and water installations," said the defence ministry's Katif.
+"We are building our army, and the revolutionaries will be guarding borders and oil and water installations," said the defense ministry's Katif.

 "The army is right now empty of soldiers. ...
 Now we are building a new army with the principles of the revolution."